trevordevore/levurehelper-dataview/README.md

 The DataView helper includes two commands which can create DataView group controls in the LiveCode IDE:

-- `createDataViewControl pName, pTargetCard, pBehavior`
+- `dvIdeCreateDataViewControl pName, pTargetCard, pBehavior`
-- `createDataViewControlUsingDialog pTargetCard, pBehavior`
+- `dvIdeCreateDataViewControlUsingDialog pTargetCard, pBehavior, pRowStyleTemplateGroupsA`

-`createDataViewControl` will create a DataView with no additional input.
+`dvIdeCreateDataViewControl` will create a DataView with no additional input.
 The only required parametr is `pName` which will be the name of the group that is created.
 If `pTargetCard` is empty then the DataView group control will be added to the current card of the `topStack`.
 If you would like to assign a behavior to the DataView group control other than the "DataView Behavior" stack then pass a reference to it in `pBehavior`.
 For example, if you want to create a new DataView group control in the current card of the `topStack` that uses the DataView Array controller then you would make the following call:

 ```
-createDataViewControl "My DataView", empty, the long id of stack "DataView Array Controller Behavior"
+dvIdeCreateDataViewControl "My DataView", empty, the long id of stack "DataView Array Controller Behavior"
 ```

-`createDataViewControlUsingDialog` will display a dialog with additional options. `pTargetCard` and `pBehavior` behave the same way as for `createDataViewControl`.
+`dvIdeCreateDataViewControlUsingDialog` will display a dialog with additional options. `pTargetCard` and `pBehavior` behave the same way as for `dvIdeCreateDataViewControl`.

 The modal dialog that appears has a couple of additional options: